 Okay, this really isn’t a surprise, is it?
-It certainly isn’t a surprise for me who is currently typing this with a pumpkin roll chilling in the fridge and eating pumpkin chocolate oatmeal for breakfast.
-Heh.
+It certainly isn’t a surprise for me who is currently typing this with three cans of pumpkin puree sitting in her pantry just waiting to be used.

 Halloween & Thanksgiving (& Christmas.
 I know.)

 Searches for Halloween and Thanksgiving recipes clearly spike in October.
-In fact, you’ll be able to tell from our other “trending now” topics this month that people have Halloween on the brain.
-We’ll talk a bit more about Thanksgiving next month, but keep in mind that Canadian Thanksgiving will take place on October 14 this year.
+In fact, you’ll be able to tell from our other “Food Content Trends” topics this month that people have Halloween on the brain.
+We’ll talk a bit more about Thanksgiving next month, but keep in mind that Canadian Thanksgiving takes place in October!

 And as much as you might not want to start thinking about it, those A+ planners in the world are already starting to think about Christmas.
 I’m talking gift guides!
 Meal planning!
-Tips for surviving family get-togethers!
-Your readers are looking for advice, and you can give them to them.
+Tips for holiday celebrations!
+Your readers are looking for advice, and you can find ways to help them out.